mahendra1044/employee-identity-portal-VZero/README.md

 - System tile header layout (employee view)
   - Buttons are now consistently aligned and wrap nicely on smaller screens
   - System name is more prominent and always visible (truncates gracefully)
-- Server-side email endpoint (mock)
-  - Replaced mailto with a server API to record email requests for audit/debug
-  - Route: `POST /api/send-email`
-  - Logs mock payloads to the server console and returns `{ ok: true }`
 - Configurable card order (deployment-time)
   - New optional `systemsOrder` array in backend/config/features.json controls the order of the six system cards on the dashboard.
   - Missing or invalid keys are ignored; any systems not listed are appended in the default order.